mikkelbue/tinyDA/README.md

 my_link_factory = MyLinkFactory(my_prior, my_loglike)
 ```

 The latter allows for feeding some model object to the `LinkFactory` at initialisation, which is then assigned as a class attribute.
 This is useful for e.g. PDE solvers.
 Your model must return ordered data when called (e.g. via a `__call__(self, parameters)` method), and there is no need to overwrite `evaluate_model()`.
-This is what happend under the hood:
+This is what happens under the hood:
 ```python
 class MyLinkFactory(tda.BlackBoxLinkFactory):
     def evaluate_model(self, parameters):